ovh/docs/pages/platform/serving-engine/faq/guide.en-gb.md

 ### What are the SLA linked to the ML Serving offer?

-For more information, we invite you to read the terms and conditions of use:
+For more information, we invite you to read our [specific conditions for Public Cloud service](https://www.ovh.co.uk/support/termsofservice/Specific_Conditions_for_OVH_Public_Cloud_Service.pdf).

 ### How to monitor a cluster?
 Is Datadog compatible?